alex-wap/alex-wap.github.io/_posts/2017-03-30-pull-request-completed.md

 A thorough code review with a senior developer helped me learn a ton in a very short period of time.
 I blasted through a lot of coding today thanks to the comments and suggestions by the senior dev.
 I was able to wrap up my code and submit it for testing.
 I'm expecting a lot of work to iterate and improve the existing solution, but I'm happy that my coworkers will see the results of my work.

+### Keyboards

+I brought a mechnical keyboard with me to Seattle, however my desk in an open workspace.
+It would be very distracting for my coworkers.
+That said, I have already noticed multiple people with [IBM Model M](https://webwit.nl/input/kbsim/img/modelm_4.jpg) keyboards...
+They are commonly known as "the greatest keyboard ever made".

 ---